-In 1915 a man began buying up 2,000 acres of marshland no one else wanted.
-On it, he wanted to build a truly colossal machine.
-He dreamed of pouring in tons of iron ore, sand, and coal at one end of the machine, while thousands of shiny new cars rolled off a moving assembly line at the other end.
+In 1915, Henry Ford quietly — almost secretly — purchased 2,000 acres of marshland because he wanted to build a colossal machine on the soggy tract.
+He imagined pouring in tons of iron ore, sand, and coal at one end of the contraption, while thousands of shiny new cars rolled off a moving assembly line at the other end.

-It sounds crazy, but he did it.
-Within ten years, this incessant tinkerer built a gigantic, miles-long assembly line that spewed 4,000 cars a day.
-His invention, which locals still call the Rouge, introduced mass-production of unimagined sophistication and self-sufficiency.
+It sounds absurd, but he did it.
+This incessant tinkerer created a machine that literally produced 4,000 cars a day.
+The extraordinary complex, with 120 miles of conveyors, pioneered mass-production of undreamed-of sophistication and self-sufficiency.

 The Rouge jumpstarts Charles Sheeler’s career

-The inventor, Henry Ford, hired a photographer to make an indelible record of his manufacturing complex in southeastern Michigan.
-To everyone’s surprise the photographer, Charles Sheeler, captured images of such undeniable elegance, one critic feared it signaled the end of painting.
+Ford hired photographer Charles Sheeler to make an indelible record of the River Rouge factory complex in Dearborn, Michigan.
+To everyone’s surprise, Sheeler captured images of such undeniable elegance, one critic feared it signaled the end of painting.

-Sheeler chose to paint the geometric beauty of industrial forms rather than the biomorphic beauty of traditional picturesque landscapes.
-In his American Landscape (1930), the quiet stillness of the Rouge commands respect, even reverence.
+Sheeler focused on the geometric beauty of industrial forms rather than the biomorphic beauty of traditional picturesque landscapes.
+In American Landscape, the quiet stillness of the River Rouge Complex commands respect, even reverence.
 This is a meditation on the sanctity and naked mechanical power of American industry.

-Would the painting be more or less interesting with people in it?
+Would the painting be more interesting with people in it?

-Sheeler portrayed one man’s genius rather than the thousands of nameless workers who made the machinery hum.
+American Landscape represents one man’s genius, rather than the thousands of workers who made the machinery hum.
 I need a magnifying glass to find the only two figures in the picture.

 Charles Sheeler’s work is tense, taut, and tight.
 It is always serious.
 It is quite American.
 “Tense, taut, and tight” are not altogether complimentary terms when applied to paintings, but Sheeler gets away with them.